Contragredient representations and characterizing the local Langlands correspondence

 \begin{conjecture} Assume the local Langlands conjecture is known for both $\pi$ and $\pi^*$.
 Let $C$ be the Chevalley involution of $\LG$.
 Then

 \end{conjecture}

 Even the following weaker result is not known: \begin{conjecture} If $\Pi$ is an L-packet, then so is $\Pi^*=\{\pi^*\,|\, \pi\in\Pi\}$. \end{conjecture}

-The local Langlands conjecture is only known, for fixed $G(F)$ and all $\pi$, in a limited number cases, notably $GL(n,F)$ over any local field, and for any $G$ if $F=\R$ or $\C$.
+The local Langlands conjecture is only known, for fixed $G(F)$ and all $\pi$, in a limited number cases, notably $GL(n,F)$ over any local field \cite{harris_taylor}, \cite{henniart_llc}, and for any $G$ if $F=\R$ or $\C$.
 See Langlands's original paper \cite{langlandsClassification}, which is summarized in Borel's article \cite{borelCorvallis}.
-On the other hand it is known for a restricted class of representations for more groups, for example unramified principal series representations of a split p-adic group \cite[10.4]{borelCorvallis}.
+On the other hand it is known for a restricted class of representations for more groups, for example unramified principal series representations of a split p-adic group \cite{borelCorvallis}*{10.4}.

+For discrete series L-packets of real groups, Conjecture \ref{c:main} follows from \cite{shelstad_structure}*{Lemma 7.4.1}, and it is known for some representations of some quasisplit $p$-adic groups by \cite{kaletha_genericity}.
 It would be reasonable to impose Conjecture \ref{c:main} as a condition on the local Langlands correspondence in cases where it is not known.

 We concentrate on the Archimedean case.
 Let $W_\R$ be the Weil group of $\R$.
 The contragredient in this case can be realized either via the Chevalley automorphism of $\LG$, or via a similar automorphism of $W_\R$.
-By analogy with $C$, there is a unique $\C^*$-conjugacy class of automorphisms $\tau$ of $W_\R$ satisfying $\tau(z)=z\inv$ for all $z\in\C^*$.
+Let $\C^*$ be the multiplicative group of nonzero complex numbers.
+By analogy with the Chevalley involution $C$ of $G$, there is a unique $\C^*$-conjugacy class of automorphisms $C_{W_\R}$ of $W_\R$ satisfying $C_{W_\R}(z)=z\inv$ for all $z\in\C^*$.
 See Section \ref{s:aut}.

 \begin{theorem} Let $G(\R)$ be the real points of a connected reductive algebraic group defined over $\R$, with L-group $\LG$.
-Suppose $\phi:W_\R\rightarrow \LG$ is an admissible homomorphism, with associated L-packet $\Pi(\phi)$.
+Suppose $\phi\colon W_\R\rightarrow \LG$ is an admissible homomorphism, with associated L-packet $\Pi(\phi)$.
 Then

 In particular $\Pi(\phi)^*$ is an L-packet. \end{theorem}

 Here is a sketch of the proof.

 It is easy to prove in the case of tori.
 See Section \ref{s:tori}.